 There are many fun activities for senior citizens to keep their minds sharp, bodies strong, and spirits high.
-Whether it's spending time outdoors, playing games with family and friends, or spending time working on a favorite hobby, fun elderly activities can benefit their overall wellbeing.
+Whether it's spending time outdoors, playing games with family and friends, or working on a favorite hobby, fun activities can benefit a senior's overall wellbeing.

 Studies suggest that connecting with others, continuing to learn, and engaging all of your senses can help keep your brain active and sharp.
 This can significantly improve the quality of life for an elderly person, especially if mobility is beginning to decline.
 Encourage an elderly loved one to explore what they feel passionate about and to branch out and try new fun activities for seniors.

 Elderly individuals who enjoy being outside may find birdwatching to be a fascinating hobby.
 They can spot birds or look for feathers while taking a nature walk, or identify species from the comfort of their own backyard while they listen to the birds sing.
 Older folks with limited mobility can also enjoy birdwatching in parks where smooth paved roads can accommodate wheelchairs and walkers.
 Keep track of the bird species you find with a notebook or snap pictures with your phone or camera.
 If you end up collecting feathers, you can paste them or press them into a keepsake book or frame.